 A native of New York, Dr. Marsicano received his Bachelor of Science, Masters of Education and Doctor of Philosophy from Duke University.
 He is married to the Reverend Leslie Montfort Marsicano, also a graduate of Duke University and the Duke University Divinity School.
 Leslie is an ordained Methodist Minister serving Davidson College as Associate Dean for Academic Administration.
 The Marsicanos have three sons.
 Christopher is at Vanderbilt University pursuing his doctorate, Jamie recently graduated from Brown University and David recently graduated from Rhodes College.

-Elected to the Duke University Board of Trustees in 2007, Dr. Marsicano is a member of the Executive Committee, chairs the Facilities and Environment Committee and is a member of the Committee on Honorary Degrees, the Subcommittee on Trusteeship and the Task Force on Governance.
+Elected to the Duke University Board of Trustees in 2007, Dr. Marsicano is a member of the Executive Committee, chairs the Resources Committee and is a member of The Future of Central Campus Strategic Task Force.
 He also serves on the board of the Duke University Health System, and was the National Chair of the Duke Annual Fund in 2010-12.